 The St. Clement’s Pre-K program is for 4-year-old children.
 The program prepares children for their kindergarten year.
 Pre-K is a literature and phonics based program that emphasizes kindergarten readiness skills.
 Curriculum integration of mathematics, science social studies and religion forms the core program.
 A teacher and a teacher associate staff the program.
 Class size maximum is 20 students.

-The half day program meets five, half days per week.
-The morning session is from 9:00am to 11:30am.
-The afternoon session is from 12:30pm to 3:00pm.
+There are two classes: a 8am-2pm Class and a 9am-3pm Class.
+The 8am-2pm class has the option of a half day program which meets five, half days per week.
+The morning session is from 8:00am – 10:30am.
 Full day Pre-K begins at 9:00am and ends at 3:00pm.
-Pre-K Extended Day Program is available for our Pre-K children between the hours of 8:00am and 3:00pm for an hourly rate.
+Pre-K Extended Day Program is available for our Pre-K children between the hours of 8:00am and 9:00am as well as after 2:00pm for an hourly rate.
 After 3:00pm, children may enter the regular Extended Day Program until 5:30pm.

 Tuition is billed in ten monthly installments through the FACTS Tuition Management Company.
 Payments begin in July.

 - 4 years of age by December 1

 - Nonrefundable registration fee of $50 plus one month’s tuition

 Mrs. O’Toole came to St. Clement’s in September 2000.
 She previously taught Pre-Kindergarten for seven years at St. Jude’s in Wynantskill.
 She received her AA degree in Applied Science from the Hudson Valley Community College.
 Mrs. O’Toole has attended numerous seminars and workshops sponsored by the Albany Diocese.
 She and her aide, Mrs. Diane Kircher, provide an exciting learning experience for those who are preparing to enter kindergarten.
 Just step into her classroom and experience the enthusiasm for learning!